csekar2/Kafka_StockMarketAnalysis/README.md

     - **Producer.ipynb**: Sends simulated data to Kafka topics as a stream.
     - **Consumer.ipynb**: Reads and processes data from Kafka topics.
 2. Verify data flow in both Jupyter notebooks and terminal outputs.
-3. Open a new terminal and repeat Step 3 and Step 5 for producer and consumer.

-Run the commands from `command.txt` to ensure the correct setup.

 ### 3. Storing Data in AWS S3
 - **Create an S3 bucket** for storing processed data.